dramamine/leftovers-again/node-module-fuckery.md

 cd src
 find ./ -type f \( -name '*.json' \) | tar -cf - -T - | tar -xf - -C ../lib -v

+## generator

+* Are you developing your bot inside this directory?
+** Yes, that sounds easier; I'm going to write code in ES6 and don't plan to publish my own module for now.
+** No, I want to require leftovers-again as a module and do my own thing.